 During her tenure with MRFRS, Stacy also served as a board member and oversaw the MRFRS mentoring program, as well as co-chaired the organization’s Development Committee. growing the budget from $45,000 a year to $1.5 million dollars assisting almost 100,000 cats and kittens through lifesaving programs.
 The MRFRS mentoring program, which began in 2011, assisted 11,000 cats through its work with 77 different animal welfare groups in fourteen states.
 Stacy also facilitates two smaller coalitions in Massachusetts, the Boston Homeless Cats group and Merrimack Valley Partnership.

 An expert in her field, Stacy is a current member of the Shelter Medicine Committee at the Cummings School of Veterinary Medicine at Tufts University, Advisor to the Massachusetts Animal Coalition, Vice President of the Board for PAWSitive Pantry in Vermont, and committee member for HubCats Chelsea.
-She is also a current member of the development committee for World Animal Protection.
 She is a past board member and treasurer of the Massachusetts Animal Coalition and the New England Federation of Humane Societies.
 She serves as the current administrative trustee for the LeBaron Foundation.

 Stacy graduated from Vassar College with a focus in Urban Studies, and also attended Boston University, where she studied City Planning and Urban Affairs.
 She now lives in Vermont with her husband, son, daughter and two cats.